Controlling the snap-through behavior of an elastica strip by cuts: Results and discussion

 Consequently, not only symmetry point bifurcation but also limit point bifurcation can occur for this support distance.
 These two modes can be distinguished numerically by checking whether the onset of negative eigenvalues of the Jacobian coincides with the limit points, i.e., the location of the extreme values of the $H-P$ function.
 Figure \ref{fig:asym} shows the mode of bifurcation in the $a-b$ parameter space, where grey and white regions correspond to limit point and symmetry point bifurcations, respectively.
 A set of representative load-height diagrams is shown as inset figures.

 The $P-H$ diagrams we presented so far correspond only to the symmetric branch.
 However, the numerical tool we use allows branch switching at bifurcation points.
 Fig. \ref{fig:a04b04}a presents both the symmetric and asymmetric branches for $a=0.4, b=0.4$.
-The asymmetric branch initially contains stable asymmetric states and the structure subsequently loses stability at a limit point.
-The corresponding structural shapes for the symmetric and asymmetric branches are shown in Fig. \ref{fig:a04b04}b and c, respectively.
-Notably, the two branches do not reconnect because of the loop formed in the asymmetric configuration.
+As the load increases, there is a supercritical pitchfork bifurcation, where asymmetric shapes become stable and the symmetric shape becomes unstable.
+The asymmetric shapes loose stability at a limit point.
+Following the diagram from the bottom direction, i.e., decreasing the load, there is a subcritical pitchfork bifurcation, where both the asymmetric and symmetric shapes become unstable.
+The corresponding structural shapes for the symmetric and asymmetric branches are shown in Fig. \ref{fig:a04b04}b and c-d, respectively.
+Note that there are two branches overlapping on Fig. \ref{fig:a04b04}a for each asymmetric branches corresponding shapes in Fig. \ref{fig:a04b04}c-d and their reflection.

 These findings suggest that, in a load-controlled experiment with sufficiently small load increments, the structure would naturally transition onto the asymmetric branch.
 The lower stable portions of each path are physically inadmissible because the structure intersects itself.
 Determining the physically realizable configurations would require solving the constrained elastica problem, which lies beyond the scope of this work.